daltonmenezes/electron-screen-recorder/README.md

   <img src=".github/img/screenshot.png" alt="screenshot" />
 </p>

-> This project was made for learning purposes only and comes from [Fireship](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) YouTube channel with my own modifications
+> This project was made for learning purposes only and comes initially from [Fireship](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) YouTube channel with my own modifications

 # Download
 Available for Mac, Linux and Windows.